IABTechLab/uid2docs/api/v2/guides/operator-guide-gcp-enclave.md

 COS VM to docker pull certified UID2 operator docker image from UID2 project's official Container Registry and run the UID2 operator container as a systemd service.

+The UID2_ENCLAVE_API_TOKEN, UID2_ENCLAVE_IMAGE_ID and GHCR_RO_ACCESS_TOKEN will all be set in the file that you are provided with.
+There is no need to edit them manually.

 ```
 #cloud-config